AzaharSK/toffeetree/dbus/Linux-D-Bus.md

 ```

 ## DBUS common operations:
-Ex-1: Sending a Signal - Receiving a Signal
+Ex-1: Sending a Signal - Receiving a Signal.
 Ex-2: Calling a Method -Exposing a Method to be called -